Lambert of Maastricht

 Lambert of Maastricht, commonly referred to as Saint Lambert (Lambertus; Middle Dutch: Sint-Lambrecht; Lambaer, Baer, Bert(us); c.
 636 – c.
-705 AD) was the bishop of Maastricht-Liège (Tongeren) from about 670 until his death.
-Lambert denounced Pepin's liaison with his mistress Alpaida, the mother of Charles Martel.
+705), was the bishop of Maastricht-Liège (Tongeren) from about 670 until his death.
+Lambert denounced Pepin's liaison with his mistress or bigamous wife Alpaida, the mother of Charles Martel.
 The bishop was murdered during the political turmoil that developed when various families fought for influence as the Merovingian dynasty gave way to the Carolingians.
-He is considered a martyr for his defence of marriage.
 His feast day is September 17.

 Life

 Very little is known about the life of Lambert.
 According to the 14th-century chronicle-writer Jean d'Outremeuse he was the son of Apre, lord of Loon, and his wife Herisplindis, both from noble families of Maastricht.
 The child was baptized by his godfather, the local bishop Remaclus, and educated by Landoald, archpriest of the city and head of the noble abbey school in Wintershoven.
 Lambert was related to the seneschal Hugobert, the father of Plectrude, who was Pepin of Herstal's lawful wife.
 He was thus an in-law of hereditary mayors of the palace who controlled the Merovingian kings of Austrasia.

 Lambert appears to have frequented the Merovingian court of King Childeric II, and was a protégé of his uncle, Theodard, who succeeded Remaclus as bishop of Maastricht.
 He is described by early biographers as “a prudent young man of pleasing looks, courteous and well-behaved in his speech and manners, well-built, strong, a good fighter, clear-headed, affectionate, pure and humble, and fond of reading.”
 When Theodard was murdered soon after 669, the councillors of Childeric made Lambert bishop of Maastricht.

 After Childeric himself was murdered in 675, the faction of Ebroin, majordomo of Neustria and the power behind that throne, expelled him from his see, in favor of their candidate, Faramundus.
 Lambert spent seven years in exile at the recently founded Abbey of Stavelot (674–681).
 With a change in the turbulent political fortunes of the time, Pepin of Herstal became mayor of the palace and Lambert was allowed to return to his see.

 In company with Willibrord, who had come from England in 691, Lambert preached the gospel in the lower stretches of the Meuse, in the area to the north.
 In conjunction with Landrada he founded a convent at Munsterblizen.
 Lambert was also the spiritual director of the young noble Hubertus, eldest son of Bertrand, Duke of Aquitaine.
 Hubertus would later succeed Lambert as bishop of Maastricht.